duplaja/aws-polly-long/README.md

+#### References
-This project is ased on this tutorial, with some bug-fixes and QoL improvements: https://aws.amazon.com/blogs/machine-learning/convert-your-text-into-an-mp3-file-with-amazon-polly-and-a-simple-python-script/
+This project is based on this tutorial, with some bug-fixes and QoL improvements: https://aws.amazon.com/blogs/machine-learning/convert-your-text-into-an-mp3-file-with-amazon-polly-and-a-simple-python-script/